This information is intended for use by health professionals

 Common: increases in blood urea and creatinine.

-Rapid increases in blood urea and creatinine levels are believed to be related to the peak plasma levels and the state of hydration of the patient.
+Rapid increases in blood urea and creatinine concentrations are believed to be related to the peak plasma concentrations and the state of hydration of the patient.
 To avoid this effect the drug should not be given as an intravenous bolus injection but by slow infusion over a one-hour period.

 Very rare: renal impairment, acute renal failure and renal pain.